Prince2006-tech/MyLifeHackOrMythApp/README.md

 ##  Application Overview

-**MyLifeHackOrMythApp** is an interactive flashcard-style quiz that helps users test their ability to identify real-life productivity hacks versus common myths.
+**MyLifeHackOrMythApp** is an interactive flashcard-style quiz that helps users test their knowledge to identify real-life productivity hacks versus common myths.

 Users are presented with a series of statements and must decide whether each one is: